fmtlib/fmt/doc/api.rst

 API Reference
 *************

-All functions and classes provided by the C++ Format library reside in namespace ``fmt`` and macros have prefix ``FMT_``.
+All functions and classes provided by the fmt library reside in namespace ``fmt`` and macros have prefix ``FMT_``.
 For brevity the namespace is usually omitted in examples.